-Federal Judge Delays Michael Flynn Sentencing In Case Of Lying To Feds

-Federal Judge Delays Michael Flynn Sentencing In Case Of Lying To Feds
+Federal Judge Delays Michael Flynn Sentencing After Plea Of Lying To Feds

 Updated at 3:21 p.m.
 ET